realCarmineIRL/bookings/README.md

 - timeslots are 30min.
 - ClinicId, ServiceId and CustomerId and startTime should always be present in post request.
 - customer can book same service multiple slots in a day but not rebook a current booked slot.

+## Notes

+- test_routes.py is disabled because I was having issues with Travis-CI and SQLite as it seems not supported for flask apps only for ruby and rails as per their documentation, the tests pass locally.